CanvasMC LogoCanvasMC Docs

 Authors:Dueris's avatarDueris

-Reading time:10 min read
+Reading time:11 min read

-Folia breaks a lot of Vanilla mechanics and systems.
+Folia breaks a lot of mechanics and systems.
 Canvas aims to try and fix as many as possible.
 This page contains information regarding what Canvas fixes, and how.
 These strictly document behavioral fixes and restorations of Vanilla systems, not crash and bug fixes in Folia itself.

 Commands